DhareshP/MuscleX_react/README.md

-# Getting Started with Create React App
+# Musclex UI using ReactJs and Tailwind Css.

+Project Status
+This project is currently under active development and is regularly updated with new features and improvements.
+It is a dynamic web application that will continue to evolve.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.